heineiuo/pansy/README.md

 ## Introduction

 Purple help you create a SPA quickly and flexibility.
 It's not a framework nor a solution.
 It's lightly.
-But if you need to do something more with purple, you can use middlewires, which is supported and suggested.
+But if you need to do something more with pansy, you can use middlewires, which is supported and suggested.

 ## Quick Start